Kierandoolan/buy-and-sell-auto-project-four/TESTING.md

 ### Car Detail Page
 <h2 class="center"><img src="static/images/test/error-fix.png"></h2>

-- I Kept get this error when going into carDetail.
+- I kept get this error when going into carDetail.
 However with a little bit of research and help i found out its to do with my urls.py.
 They were all in an unordered fashion.
 So i reorder my paths so that the most ambiguous paths come at the end.

 ### Form Page
 <h2 class="center"><img src="static/images/test/valueerror.png"></h2>

-- When testing on an Iphone on the I kept getting valueError on it although it was working perfectly on the desktop.
+- When testing on an Iphone I kept getting valueError on it although it was working perfectly on the desktop.
  When changing the forms fields around it worked.

 ### No Slug in Add
 <h2 class="center"><img src="static/images/test/slug-error.png"></h2>

-- I was having trouble clicking into an Ad posted.
+- I was having trouble clicking into an ad posted.
 The issue was the ad didnt have a slug so the bottom image was added with the help of a tutor.
 <h2 class="center"><img src="static/images/test/error-fix.png"></h2>

 ## Issues not fixed.